National University of Singapore, Singapore

 One of the most important problems is not just reduction of the number of people employment in the science sphere, but reduction of the number of researchers.

-The Russian science has the disciplinary structure unusual for beginning of XXI century, more characteristic of an industrial society,— the balance of scientific disciplines with absolute prevalence of engineering sciences, with undeveloped segments of medical, biologic, social and human sciences, with the weakened information segment.
+The Russian science has the disciplinary structure unusual for beginning of XXI century, more characteristic of an industrial society, — the balance of scientific disciplines with absolute prevalence of engineering sciences, with undeveloped segments of medical, biologic, social and human sciences, with the weakened information segment.

 Science crisis in Russia is not the consequence of its “underfinancing”.
 It is the crisis of its socially significant functions, institutions and basic values.

-Leading scientist of RAS Central Economics and Mathematics Insnitute
+PhD in Physics and Mathematics Leading scientist of RAS Central Economics and Mathematics Insnitute

 There is a wide perception of nanotechnology as the key technology of 21 st century.
 As regards innovations it is important by the fact that it introduces new goods and creates their new quality, marks the arrival of new methods of production, opens new markets and offers a new source of raw materials supply.
 Expected commercial and strategic benefits from nanotechnology application are so high, that real competition has started in the world for mastering them.
 By now more than 60 countries, including Russia, have adopted national nanotechnology initiatives.